projectara/greybus-spec/source/introduction.rst

 system's software with respect to these interfaces.

 A Project Ara "Module" is a device that slides into a physical slot on a Project Ara Frame.
-A module has one or more "Interface Blocks."
-Each Interface Block is a single physical port through which
+The Frame has one or more "Interface Blocks."
+Each Interface Block is a single physical port through which |unipro|
-|unipro| packets are transferred.
-Greybus represents each Interface
-Block with an "Interface" abstraction.
+packets are transferred.
+Modules connect one or more Interface Blocks on the Frame.
+Greybus represents each Interface Block with an "Interface" abstraction.
 A Greybus Interface can support one or more "Bundles".
 A Bundle represents a logical "device" in Greybus that does one logical "thing" as far as the host operating system works.
-Bundles communicate with each other on the network via one or more |unipro| CPorts.
-A CPort is a bidirectional pipe through which |unipro| traffic is exchanged.
-Bundles send "messages" via CPorts; messages are datagrams with ancillary metadata.
+Bundles communicate with each other on the network via one or more
+|unipro| CPorts.
+A CPort is a bidirectional pipe through which
+|unipro| traffic is exchanged.
+Bundles send "messages" via CPorts;
+messages are datagrams with ancillary metadata.
 All CPort traffic is peer-to-peer; multicast communication is not supported.

 Project Ara presently requires that exactly one application processor (AP) is present on the system for storing user data and executing